 The contests usually begin at the local SAR chapter level.
-Then the winner of each local chapter competes at their state society contest.
-The state society selects a state winner whose entry is then submitted to the national society oration chairman.
-The chapters set the dates of the chapter contests, but the chapter contests must be completed by the state society entry deadline that is determined by the state society oration chairman.
+The winner of each contest advances to compete at their state society contest.
+The state society selects a winner.
+That oration is then submitted to the National Society Oration Chairman.

 The chapter contests usually occur in January, February or March.
+The chapters choose the date of their competition, but all must be completed in advance of the state society entry deadline.
+The state society oration chairman sets that deadline.